exphoenee/BullsEyes/README.md

 To win the game, the player must prevent all of the eggs and larvae from being stolen by the monsters.
 If a monster steals an egg or larvae, the player loses a life.
 The player starts the game with three lives, and loses a life each time a monster steals an egg or larvae.

-The game is over when the player loses all three lives.
+The game is over when the player score is -21.
 The player can restart the game by refreshing the page.

-Credits
-Egg Savior was developed by [Your Name] as a project for [Course Name].
-The game uses [insert libraries or assets used in the game].

-License
-This project is licensed under the MIT license.